itdxer/neupy/site/pages/installation.rst

     $ pip install --upgrade git+https://github.com/itdxer/neupy.git@dev

-Also you can clone a project and install it from a source code
+Also, you can clone a project and install it from a source code

 .. code-block:: bash